Street Fighter Alpha: Characters

 The immediate character roster includes Ryu, Ken, Chun-Li and Sagat from the Street Fighter II series, along with Birdie and Adon (Sagat's former apprentice) from the original Street Fighter, who make their first appearances as playable characters in this game.
 Guy, one of the main playable characters from Final Fight, also appears along with Sodom, a boss character from the same game.
-New to the series are Charlie, Guile's combat buddy who uses the same special techniques, and Rose, an Italian female fortune teller who uses an energy known as "Soul Power".
+New to the series are Charlie Nash, Guile's combat buddy who uses the same special techniques, and Rose, an Italian female fortune teller who uses an energy known as "Soul Power" who has ties to series antagonist M. Bison.

 In addition to the ten regular characters, there are also three boss characters in the game.
 Street Fighter II antagonist M. Bison appears as a final opponent for many of the characters in the single-player mode, while Akuma from Super Street Fighter II Turbo once again appears as a secret final opponent.
 Another secret character, Dan, Capcom's parody of SNK characters Ryo Sakazaki and Robert Garcia, makes his first appearance in this game.
 All three characters can be selected by the player by inputting a specific code for each.

 Development

-Game production for the game started in October, 1994, after the release of Darkstalkers: The Night Warriors.
-The development team was given only 3 months to complete a game from scratch, but ended up completing development six months after production started.
+Production for the game started in October 1994, after the release of Darkstalkers: The Night Warriors.
+The development team was given only three months to complete a game from scratch, but took six months to develop Street Fighter Alpha.

-The working title name started out as Street Fighter Legends during early development to give the team an idea on what kind of roster they are about to work with, this name would be later used in one of the UDON comic book adaptations.
-Later on during development, a prototype name started as Street Fighter Classic, since it was meant to take place between Street Fighter and Street Fighter II, it was meant to be converted to the Super Famicom, and would ended up sharing the same initials ('SFC').
-The name eventually changed to Street Fighter Zero, as it would stand to an origin point.
-Capcom Public Relations in North America disliked the name, as it sounded much negative, so it was renamed it to Street Fighter Alpha in western territories (except Brazil), to sound more like a new beginning.
+During the game's development, Capcom was buying back CPS-1 boards from arcades at the time in order to help sell the CPS-2 boards, a practice that Capcom was doing at the time, leading to a significant stockpile of CPS-1 boards.
+Street Fighter Alpha was initially developed for the older CPS-1 hardware in order to make use of the leftover CPS-1 stock, but was then later developed for the newer CPS-2 hardware when Capcom also had a significant stockpile of CPS-2 boards during the CPS-1 to CPS-2 transition.
+Both versions were developed simultaneously with each other, with the CPS-1 version having several differences from its CPS-2 counterpart such as a different-sounding soundtrack with less sound effects, among others.
+The creation of a CPS-1 version of the game also allowed Capcom to sell the game to arcades that could not afford the upgrade to CPS-2 hardware, with publicity testing versions of the CPS-1 version of Street Fighter Alpha being released to the arcades in limited quantities.

-A slightly downgraded version of Street Fighter Alpha was also released for Capcom's older CPS I arcade board.
-This was done because Capcom feared that some arcades would not be willing to upgrade to the CPS II board.
-This version features a different soundtrack with less sound effects.
+The prototype name was Street Fighter Classic, as it was meant to take place between Street Fighter and Street Fighter II.
+The name eventually changed to Street Fighter Zero.
+However, Capcom Public Relations in North America disliked the name, as it sounded very negative.
+The title was announced in the U.S. market as Street Fighter Legends, and then renamed Street Fighter Alpha in western territories (except Brazil), to sound more like a new beginning.